ShigekiKarita/atnn/README.md

 TODO: do not build by yourself. use anaconda installed libTH*.so (e.g., anaconda3/envs/dnn/lib/python3.6/site-packages/torch/lib )

-### an encounted error
+### known error

-patch this if you failed to build `lib/THC/generic/THCTensorMathPairwise.cu`
+build again without `-j4` or patch this if you failed to build `lib/THC/generic/THCTensorMathPairwise.cu`

 ``` diff
 diff --git a/lib/THC/generic/THCTensorMathPairwise.cu b/lib/THC/generic/THCTensorMathPairwise.cu